 In order to estimate the cost of conducting a referendum, it may be useful to refer to the cost of conducting the 2017 referendum for the Fire Hall #1 and Four Season Leisure Pool replacement loan authorization bylaws.
 The cost of holding that referendum was approximately \$91,000.
 Since City staff would be responsible to conduct the referendum, it would mean those resources would be diverted during the referendum process, and existing projects would be re-prioritized.
 Staff would need to begin planning and organizing a referendum promptly after Council's decision to proceed, given the legislative time frame to hold a referendum.
+Administration is recommending the alternative approval process as the preferred method to seek elector assent rather than elector approval through an assent voting process (referendum).

-If Council directs that assent of the electors for one or more of the loan authorization bylaws be obtained through a referendum, then Administration will return a report to Council setting out the next steps and further resolutions required from Council in order to undertake that process.
+If Council directs that assent of the electors for this loan authorization bylaw be obtained through a referendum, then Administration will return a report to Council setting out the next steps and further resolutions required from Council in order to undertake that process.